Pilot's Tip of the Week

 Featuring Scott Dennstaedt

 "Perhaps one of the most common forms of turbulence we experience is called thermal turbulence.
-This is the turbulence that we feel during the midday when we're flying near the surface during late spring, summer and early fall and is usually not protected by AIRMET Tango.
+This is the turbulence that we feel during the midday when we're flying near the surface during late spring, summer and early fall.

-The heating of the day causes convective thermals to rise, and we fly into these parcels of air which causes us to bump around, right?
-Well, not exactly.
-The turbulence is not typically caused by the rising thermals alone.
+The heating of the day causes convective thermals to rise, but the turbulence is not typically caused by the rising thermals alone.
 It is the interaction between the thermals and the prevailing winds aloft that really make the bumps.